The64thGamer/cheeseepedia/content/t0wwcqqaxr7f2ph3/content.md

 ### Valve Bank Card (06-0006)

-The Valve Bank Card is a card external to the Cyberamic Control System that would manage the airflow of valves in a {{< wiki-link "Cyberamics" >}} character, usually placed at the character's base.
+The Valve Bank Card is a card external to the Cyberamic Control System that would manage the airflow of valves in a [Cyberamics] character, usually placed at the character's base.
 Each card was connected to a Character Drive Card.